geeknik/my-awesome-stars/topics.md

 ## game

+- [Anuken/Mindustry](https://github.com/Anuken/Mindustry) - The automation tower defense RTS
 - [nuno-faria/tetris-sql](https://github.com/nuno-faria/tetris-sql) - Using SQL's Turing Completeness to Build Tetris
 - [CleverRaven/Cataclysm-DDA](https://github.com/CleverRaven/Cataclysm-DDA) - Cataclysm - Dark Days Ahead.
 A turn-based survival game set in a post-apocalyptic world.
-- [litecanvas/game-engine](https://github.com/litecanvas/game-engine) - 🎮 Lightweight HTML5 canvas engine suitable for small games, prototypes and animations.
 - [plbrault/youre-the-os](https://github.com/plbrault/youre-the-os) - A game where you are a computer's OS and you have to manage processes, memory and I/O events.
 - [freeorion/freeorion](https://github.com/freeorion/freeorion) - Source code repository of the FreeOrion project.
 - [pioneerspacesim/pioneer](https://github.com/pioneerspacesim/pioneer) - A game of lonely space adventure